jdunmire/ec2ovpn/README.md

 <a name="serverCert"></a>
 #### Server
-Next build the server certificate and the Diffie Hellman parameters file. `myserver` will be used to construct the file names for the server certificate and key, if you use a differnet value you will need to modify the `server.conf` file.
+Next build the server certificate and the Diffie Hellman parameters file. `myserver` is a literal argument that will be used to construct the file names for the server certificate and key.
+If you use a different value you will need to modify the `server.conf` file and the installation scripts.

 Accept defaults for all the values, leaving the _challenge password_ and _optional company name_ empty.
 You will have to answer `y` to the `Sign